Ben-Roth-MS-DS/College-Football-Project/README.md

 ## Overview

-The overall purpose of this project is to develop a model to predict the winner of a given college football game.
-The eventual dependent variable will be a 1/0 binary variable (1 being if a team one their matchup, 0 if they lost), with input variables including each team's average stats (Yards per passing attempt, turnovers forced, rushing yards, etc) over the past n games, each team's opponents average stats over the past n games, team & opponent conference, team & opponent recruiting ranks over past 4 years, team & opponent university football spending from past year, coaching record over past n games, and changes in players on roster form past year.
+The overall purpose of this project is to develop a model to predict the score of each team in a given college football game.
+In turn, this prediction will give the overall winner, the margin by which that team won, and the total number of points scored in the game.
+The eventual dependent variable will be a team's score during a given, with input variables including each team's average stats (Yards per passing attempt, turnovers forced, rushing yards, etc) over the past n games, each team's opponents average stats over the past n games, team & opponent conference, and team & opponent recruiting ranks over past 4 years.

-With the exception of roster information which was scraped, data used in the project was found online, and will be sourced at the end of the document.
-Once the data was downloaded, slight edits were made in Excel so that it could be loaded into Python
+The data for the project will be obtained through the cfbd api.

 ## Phase 1 - Data Cleaning and Transformation
 **For phase 1, the data will be transformed, cleaned, and reformatted in a way so that they may be merged with other data to be used for modelling.**

-### Cleaning
+### Cleaning & Transformation
 * [X] Find data sources

-* [X] Clean expenditure data

-* [X] Clean coaching data

-* [X] Clean recruiting data

-* [X] Create and clean roster data

-* [X] Clean game data
+* [X] Clean and transform team game data

-### Transformation
-* [X] Each data set transformed so that it is ready to merge.

-* [ ] Investigate roster changes with suspiciously high numbers.

-## Phase 2 - Data Merging and Final Data Prep

-* [X] Test merge expenses together; university names do not match for several schools.

-* [X] Merge data together.

-* [X] Perform and final data wrangling tasks

-* [ ] Create rolling averages for statistics of interest from previous 3, 6, 12 games
+* [X] Create rolling averages for statistics of interest from previous 3, 6, 12 games

+* [] Clean and transform team recruiting data

+* [] Join game and recruiting data

+* [] Create fields for opponent game data and recruiting

 ## Phase 3 - Final Data Visual and Tabular Exploration